Works Program partnership with McMahon Services a smashing success

 Also present at the graduation ceremony were John Briggs, the general manager of Indigenous contractor Intract (which also partnered on the program), and Ja Turnbull of trainee and apprentice recruiter, MEGT, who was keen to meet the newly skilled graduates.

-Eight graduates will now be selected to continue employment with McMahon Services while completing a Certificate III in Demolition and traineeship, with the lucky participants being notified of selection by early next week.
+Eight graduates will now be selected to continue employment with McMahon Services while completing a Certificate III in Demolition traineeship, with the lucky participants being notified of selection by early next week.

 Below: participants’ achievements were celebrated at a 25 March 2019 graduation ceremony at Lot Fourteen.
 Click to enlarge images.